 A:

 That depends on your personal preferences, of course.
 But when comparing the cost of living in South Carolina and Florida, South Carolina’s cost of living is much cheaper overall.
-South Carolina has a cost of living index of 89.3, while Florida has a cost of living index of 103.1 — much higher than the national average of 100.
-A big reason why Florida is more expensive is because of its higher-than-average housing value.
+South Carolina has a cost of living index of 89.3, which is 10.7 percent lower than the national average.
+Florida, on the other hand, has a cost of living index of 103.1, a little more than 3 percent higher than the national average.
+One reason for the Sunshine State’s index is its higher-than-average housing value.

 Cannons are on display behind the wall of Fort Sumter in Charleston, South Carolina, as the Spirit of the Lowcountry tour boat passes in the distance.